shannonhouck/PyFockCI/docs/source/extra_options.rst

 Diagonalization Methods
 -----------------------

 Multiple options are available for diagonalization.
-To select one, :
+To select one, choose from the following keywords:

     * ``RSP``: Full diagonalization (deprecated)
     * ``LANCZOS``: Use NumPy's built-in Lanczos solver (default)